Vaei/PredictedMovement/README.md

 A shell intended for switching to / from a strafe mode, however the actual functionality is not implemented as it is project-dependent.

 ### Sprint
 Well, it makes you sprint.
-Check `USprintMovement.h` header for capabilities.

 ### Stamina
 Net predicted stamina and drain state.
-Read the `UStaminaMovement.h` header for a quick guide on how to use (see below also).

 ## Example
 I use this in my own project, here you can see the character sprinting, consuming stamina, strafing, and proning with high latency (>220ms) and `p.netshowcorrections 1`.
 As you can see, there is no desync.